 GRADING SCALE: The instructor will make every effort to post quiz and exam scores on canvas within one week of the assessment.
 Students should contact the instructor as soon as possible if they feel there is an error in the gradebook.
 The lowest quiz score will be dropped in the final course grade.
 Final grades will NOT be rounded.
+More detailed information regarding current UF grading policies can be found here: https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.
 Any requests for extra credit or special exceptions to these grading policies will be interpreted as an honor code violation (i.e., asking for preferential treatment) and will be handled accordingly.